georgeamccarthy/pamguide_csv_tools/README.md

 ✅ Timestamps data.

-✅ Converts csv to dataframe.
+✅ Converts csv to DataFrame.

 ✅ Feather binary file is fast and lightweight.